gibrangul/artsy/README.md

 1. Chrome
 2. Mozilla Firefox
 3. Safari

 **Phone** (iOS)

-4. Safari
+1. Safari
-5. Chrome
+2. Chrome

 ## Deployment Strategy

-Building on the Architectural premise of rapid deployments being a key factor in App development, the app has been deployed to Heroku with CircleCI being used for continuous integration and development.
+1. Building on the Architectural premise of rapid deployments being a key factor in App development, the app has been deployed to Heroku with CircleCI being used for continuous integration and development.
 CircleCI connects to the master branch using Github, constantly checking for new commits.
-Every time a commit is made, CircleCI kicks in, deploying the application in a docker container to ensure that it is running correctly.
+2. Every time a commit is made, CircleCI kicks in, deploying the application in a docker container to ensure that it is running correctly.
 CircleCI follows up by running all the Jest tests to ensure that the app doesn't break any requirements.
-Once the building and testing phase is successful, CircleCI pushes the app to Heroku which builds and deploys the application on a dyno.
-The demo link is the result of this deployment strategy.\
+3. Once the building and testing phase is successful, CircleCI pushes the app to Heroku which builds and deploys the application on a dyno.
+The demo link is the result of this deployment strategy.
-This process blocks a broken build from being deployed, creating a safeguard where users wont have to deal with an erroneous Application along with ensuring rapid deployments with every commit.
+4. This process blocks a broken build from being deployed, creating a safeguard where users won't have to deal with an erroneous Application along with ensuring rapid deployments with every commit.